-According to research around 13% of the population of people in the UK have cuddled up to their dogs or cats to keep them warm during the winter months to help them save some extra cash on the side.
-It might seem hard to believe but just like humans animals can generate the same amount of heat energy as us.
+According to research, around 13% of the population in the UK have cuddled up to their dogs or cats to keep them warm during the winter months, to help them save some extra cash on the side.
+It might seem hard to believe but just like humans, animals can generate the same amount of heat energy as us.

 Companions such as dogs, cats and even rabbits and guinea pigs are fantastic at producing natural body heat when it can sometimes get cold during the winter months, so show your pet some love.